-In May 1998, at the Chicago Art Fair, art dealer Sean Kelly came across a photograph which, while having a intriguing quality, he did not feel informed enough to acquire.
-The image continued to resonate for him until the 1999 Chicago Art Fair, where miraculously the piece was making a second appearance.
+In May 1998, at the Chicago Art Fair, art dealer Sean Kelly came across a photograph which, while intriguing, he did not feel informed enough to acquire.
+The image continued to haunt him until the 1999 Chicago Art Fair, where miraculously the piece made a second appearance.
 He purchased it immediately.

 In acknowledgement of the four-year gap, the first design choice was based on Duchamp’s notion of the infrathin – infra-mince in French – a liminal phenomenon, which according to him was difficult to define except through examples:

 - the warmth of a seat (which has just/been left) is infrathin